-1. 1.
-Open the Windows control panel. ☐ In Windows 7 and 8, clice Tools . ek System and Security, then Administrative In Windows Vista and S from the control panel. erver 2008, click Administrative Tools directly
+1. Open the Wind lows control panel.
+In Windows 7 and 8, click System and Security , then Administrative Tools .
+In Windows Vista and Server 2008, click Administrative Tools directly from the control panel.

 2. In the administrative tools menu, click Local Security Policy.
 This opens a window where you can change the security settings.